isacvale/celo/README.md

 ## And how does it work?
 Celo uses a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to listen for any element inserted in the DOM that carries a hyphen (ie. a custom element).
 Upon detection, if it hasn't done so already, it fetches the markup and add its code to a hidden \<div> with an id of "\_celo" (also [configurable](#configuration)).
-Any custom element already parsed when Celo is called in is reinserted into the DOM so they can be reparsed.

 ## Requirements
 Celo has no dependencies, but the non-minified version assumes ES6.

 ## <a name="settingup"></a>Setting up
-Celo comes in two flavours: the preferred one is as an EcmaScript 6 Module, but you can also just import it as a simple script.
-Either way, Celo is an [iife](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).
-It will execute automatically, won't pollute your global namespace and it does returns the Mutation Observer, but you most likely don't need to keep a reference to it.
+Celo comes in two flavours: you can import it as an ES6 Module or as a simple script.
+In either way, Celo is an [iife](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).
+It will execute automatically, won't pollute your global namespace and though it returns the Mutation Observer, but you most likely don't need to keep a reference to it.

+The difference is that importing a script will block the HTML parser, while ES6 Modules are deferred by default, allowing your page to show the appearance quick ans then (quite quickly) load the interactivity.
+That is a great idea.

+But Celo is the kind of thing you'd _want_ to block the parser!
+As an ES6 Module, Celo will only be fired after the DOM is parsed, so it'll loop through all elements in your page and reinsert custom elements to be reparsed.
+Yikes!
+That means your page _will_ blink without the components, before inserting them half a second later.

+Importing it directly as a script would do the opposite, loading Celo and the components as they are needed, so your page is loaded in one go.
+The delay is usually minor, and there's no blink.
+This is currently the preferred method for loading Celo (even is modules do usually rock!).

-### ES6 Module (4.7kB)
+### ES6 Module (4.6kB)
 ```
 <script type="module">
 	import '/celo.mjs'